-There are currently three types of organisation in England, Wales, and Northern Ireland undertaking hip, knee, ankle, shoulder and elbow joint replacement surgery.
-The Isle of Man joined the NJR in July 2015
+There are currently three types of organisation submitting details of hip, knee, ankle, shoulder and elbow joint replacement surgery to the NJR.

 • NHS hospitals

 • Independent Sector Treatment Centres (ISTC)

 There are no ISTCs in Wales, Northern Ireland, the Isle of Man or the States of Guernsey.

 Table 1.3 below shows the number of reported procedures by type of provider from FY2014/15 to FY2019/20.

 As at 31 March 2020, 3,068,085 hip, knee, ankle, shoulder, and elbow joint procedures had been submitted to the NJR and the NJR continues to be the largest registry of its kind in the world.

 There were 258,943 procedure submissions in FY2019/20, which is a slight decrease from the figure reporting last year.
 In March 2020, however, the number of reported procedures decreased significantly from the previous March due to the COVID-19 pandemic which meant that very few elective joint procedures took place.